YuePan2018/CRM-system-with-SSM/README.md

 3.EasyUI<br>
 This EasyUI project is in "/WebRoot/easyui".<br>
 I didn't write it, and it is from a online course: "https://www.udemy.com/course/springmvc-ssm/"<br>
-I just write jsp codes to implement the functions of eayui project.
+I just write jsp codes to implement button functions of easyui and connect front-end easyui webpage to back-end ssm project.

 Open /WebRoot/index.jsp in a browser, the web is a CRM system user interface.
 When clicking "客户管理", web will call "customer_manage.jsp" and display customer table in database